 Gardeners who live zone 8 or warmer can grow any kind of fig tree.
 Gardeners who live in zones 6 and 7 should choose cold hardy varieties such as ‘Brown Turkey’, ‘Brunswick’, ‘Celeste’, ‘Hardy Chicago’ or ‘King’.
 Fig trees should be planted while dormant in the spring or the fall.
 Plant them at least 20 feet away from buildings and other trees to accommodate their deep roots.
 They need full sun and well-drained soil.
 The first year as your trees are getting established, deeply water them once a week.
 Thereafter, you don’t need to apply any supplemental water because fig trees are drought tolerant.

 A layer of mulch is a good idea to keep the soil moist during dry periods and to discourage weeds from growing.
 Fig trees normally don’t require fertilizer but if your tree is not growing well, less than 12 inches per year, give it a feeding of high nitrogen fertilizer four times from late winter through mid-summer.
 You don’t want to fertilize your tree at the end of the summer or in the fall because that will encourage new growth that will not survive the winter.

 After the trees drop their leaves in the fall, it’s time for northern gardeners to add protection to their trees to help them survive the cold winter weather.
-Fig trees should be wrapped in hardware cloth or chicken wire and then filled with straw or leaves to act as insulation.
+Fig trees should be wrapped in hardware cloth or chicken wire and which is then filled with straw or leaves to act as insulation.
 Never use any kind of plastic as a wrap because that can heat up and cook your trees.
 Hardware cloth is permeable.
 Don’t forget to cover the top of your trees also.
 The top covering can be something as simple as a tarp or a bucket.
 You can uncover your trees in the spring after all danger of frost has passed.

 How to Grow Figs in a Container